galaxyproject/admin-training/sessions/01-deployment-platforms/choices.md

 - Permanent Galaxy server
 - Flexible compute scalability
 - Full privacy control
+- Docker is a great choice!

 Standalone Local Server
 - Permanent Galaxy server
 - Full privacy control
 - Should only consider this in cases of expected light usage
 - Get a beefy server
-- Docker is a great choice!
+- Docker is a great choice here also!

 ---
 # Software Requirements